 Shatner was seen with a car that was smashed at the front following the collision (Picture: Parody of WS)

 Earlier this month, Shatner and his fellow astronauts Chris Boshuizen, Glen de Vries, and Audrey Powers went 351,186 feet into the sky above Earth’s surface to spend three minutes in weightlessness.
 Shatner became emotional as he set foot on solid ground, remarking: “Everyone needs to do this.”

 He and several newly minted astronauts reached space, as the giggling 90-year-old became the oldest person to undergo the profound experience of being weightless in space traveling on the Jeff Bezos Blue Origin Spacecraft.

-“I am so filled with emotion about what just happened, it’s extraordinary.
+“I am so filled with emotion about what just happened; it’s extraordinary.
 Extraordinary.
 I hope I never recover from this.
 I hope I can maintain what I feel now.
 I don’t want to lose it.
 It’s so much larger than me.”

-There is no word yet how the crash occurred, but based on the damage, it appears one car or the other made rear contact with the other’s vehicle and that the woman’s vehicle landed on the curb.
+There is no word yet on how the crash occurred, but based on the damage, it appears one car or the other made rear contact with the other’s vehicle and the woman’s vehicle landed on the curb.
 As an aside, this is a common reason pedestrians are killed.
 Thankfully everyone appeared uninjured, but people change after the adrenaline wears off.

-Cars and trucks jumping curbs can throw a person into another object, and smash their bodies to a bloody pulp.
+Cars and trucks jumping curbs can throw a person into another object and smash their bodies to a bloody pulp.
 Rear-end car accidents are among the most common types of Los Angeles car accidents.